 Having to say goodbye to our cherished pets is an extremely emotional and heart breaking time.
 Often, the most difficult decision to make is knowing when it is time to let go.
 Your pet may be suffering from a terminal illness and their quality of life is fading.
 Or, they are enduring chronic pain that can no longer be effectively controlled.
 Being able to relieve them of pain and suffering is an act of compassion.
 Your pet will likely have good days and bad days.
 When the bad days predominate, it is an indication that your pet is no longer enjoying a positive quality of life.
 At this time, it may be an act of kindness to let go too soon rather than too late.
-If you are having difficulty knowing when it’s time, I will endeavor to help guide you through this challenging process.
-If desired, I offer an in home a quality of life/pre-euthanasia consultation which includes an examination of your pet and discussion regarding quality of life issues.
+If you are having difficulty knowing when it’s time, we will endeavor to help guide you through this challenging process.
+If desired, we offer an in home a quality of life/pre-euthanasia consultation which includes an examination of your pet and discussion regarding quality of life issues.

 Quality of Life scales can be used to help you determine when your pet is no longer enjoying life and euthanasia should be considered.
 These scales take in to consideration Physical, Emotional and Social elements that are valuable indicators of your pet's well-being.

 Pain - Is your pet experiencing pain or having trouble breathing?